 From the Giant Forest Museum visitors can either drive to the Moro Rock trailhead or take a free shuttle.
 If you have the time hike the Moro Rock Trail through the Giant Forest.
 The hike is less than 1.5 miles (2.4 km) one-way to Moro Rock and offers hikers a ‘Wow’ factor not available by seeing these giants from behind the glass windows of a vehicle.

-The trail to the top of Moro Rock, at first, appears to be a gentle sloping path, but it quickly ascends 300 vertical feet in just over a quarter of a mile.
+The trail to the top of Moro Rock, at first, appears to be a gently sloping path, but it quickly ascends 300 vertical feet in just over a quarter of a mile.
 If you are not used to the altitude take your time and enjoy the views.
 For those who reach the top the scenery is ‘jaw-dropping.’

 If you are visiting in mid or late summer be prepared for a grey looking fog to obstruct your view.
 Sadly, this grayness is smog; although it might be smoggy do not let that diminish you having a great experience.
 A visit to Moro Rock is worth the trip.